 By not living downtown I do have to drive to everything including schools, local amenities such as grocery stores, pharmacies, and video stores, but when I step onto my balcony past 8pm I don’t hear any traffic, sirens, people yelling or any of that crap.
 It’s totally quiet bliss, peace and serenity.

-I absolutely love living the burbs life, but as I get older I have to wonder what the F is all the hype about living the downtown life of daily hustle and bustle?
+I absolutely love living the suburb lifestyle, but as I get older I have to wonder what is all the hype about living the downtown city life of daily hustle and bustle?

 Living in suburbia offers way more space then you’ll ever get in any place downtown – unless you own a penthouse with a rooftop terrace, but then again I’m not on your level and you’re living the life of the rich and famous.
 The other aspect about the suburbs that I absolutely love is the convenience and variety of shopping – living downtown you’re limited to shopping at the same stores, and generally paying more than if you shopped and compared.

 I can’t imagine not doing any weekly shopping at stores such as a Home Depot and Wal-Mart.
 Honestly, Home Depot has become my second home, and some even know me by name, but that’s a whole other story.
 These type of stores you don’t get in the downtown core, instead you’re limited to mini stores that charge an arm and a leg for whatever you’re buying.